facusapienza21/Fermat-distance/README.md

 from fermat import Fermat
 ```

-However, if you are working in Ubuntu (or any similar distribution) you can install the Fermat package running the following command in a terminal
+However, if you are working on Ubuntu (or any similar distribution) you can install the `Fermat package` running the following command in a terminal

 `python3 setup.py build && sudo python3 setup.py install`